 Our land is owned by the Ipswich City Council, which they lease to the Kindergarten.
 The Camira Kindergarten Association Incorporated owns the building and equipment.
 This Association and its assets are owned by the parent body which elects a Management Committee each year to operate the centre effectively.
 The Kindergarten is an Approved Kindy Provider and complies with all the Ipswich Council Regulations, National Quality Framework and Regulations, requirements of the Queensland Government and Workplace Health and Safety requirements.
 The licence, certificates and staff qualifications are on display on noticeboards at the entrance to the Kindergarten, and in the office.
 The Camira kindergarten Association is a not-for-profit association which means that all monies raised through fees or fundraising are reinvested back into the kindergarten to benefit children and the community.

-Our philosophy has been derived from conversations with parents, children and staff around the philosophy and practice of the C&K Building Waterfalls Curriculum Second Edition.
+Our philosophy has been derived from conversations with parents, children and staff around the philosophy and practice of the ‘Listening and Learning together: C & K Curriculum Approach’.

 Camira Kindergarten Statement of Philosophy